Henry-DJPR/creative_industry/README.md

-# creative_industry
+# The contribution of creative industries to the victorian economy
-Web resouces fro the value of creative industries to the Victorian economy
+Web resouces for the value of creative industries to the Victorian economy